 Replacing traditional protein sources with plant-based proteins often results in a variety of problems such as lack of mouthfeel and body to off-flavors.
 Hydrocolloids can play a large role in solving these issues.
 Current plant based milk, yogurt, ice cream and meat ingredient declarations reveal which hydrocolloids are being used to solve common issues.
 We’ll take a look at ingredient declarations, talk about the functionality of the hydrocolloid in the system, and discuss possible formulation improvements and troubleshooting approaches.

-- Traceability & Transparency: Steps to Meet Consumer Expectations for a Clean label Product
+- Traceability & Transparency: Steps to Meet Consumer Expectations for a Clean label Product [Note Recorded]

 Speaker: Mark Haas, CEO The Helmsman Group